Alvor1991/PP4-Physio/README.md

 - **Neutral Background (Light Gray):** `#fdfdfb` - used as the primary background color
   - provides a clean and neutral backdrop that allows the content to stand out.

-- **Footer and Borders (Muted Gray):** `#f9fafc` - used in the footer and for subtle border elements
-  - ensures a gentle visual separation between different sections of the site.

 - **Link Color:** `#0a5d61` - styled with the primary teal color, maintaining consistency across the site

 #### Typography